-Google implements SAML 2.0 HTTP Redirect binding.
-This binding specifies how authentication information is exchanged between the SAML IdP and SAML service provider by using a number of HTTP redirects.
-The following diagram illustrates an example of how this process works when you use SSO to access the Google Cloud Console.
+Google implements SAML 2.0 HTTP POST binding.
+This binding specifies how authentication information is exchanged between the SAML IdP and SAML service provider.
+The following diagram illustrates an example of how this process works when you use SSO to access the Google Cloud console.

-- You point your browser to the Cloud Console (or any other Google resource that requires authentication).
+- You point your browser to the Google Cloud console (or any other Google resource that requires authentication).

-- Because you are not yet authenticated, the Cloud Console redirects your browser to Google Sign-In.
+- Because you are not yet authenticated, the Google Cloud console redirects your browser to Google Sign-In.

 - You enter your email address and submit the form.

 - Google Sign-In looks up the Cloud Identity or Google Workspace account that is associated with your email address.